Indian shares dragged by financial stocks; PNB Housing Finance slides

 St. Louis Fed President James Bullard said last week he was among the seven officials who expect rate hikes beginning next year, spooking investors already worried about the U.S. central bank’s projection, during its policy meeting, of rate increases by end-2023.

-Investment banking company Centrum Capital (CENC.NS) gained over 16% after India's central bank approved the takeover of the troubled Punjab and Maharashtra Co-operative Bank by the company's unit. read more
+Investment banking company Centrum Capital gained over 16% after India’s central bank approved the takeover of the troubled Punjab and Maharashtra Co-operative Bank by the company’s unit.

-State utility firm NTPC (NTPC.NS) gained as much as 3% after posting higher March-quarter profit.
+State utility firm NTPC gained as much as 3% after posting higher March-quarter profit.

 Our Standards: The Thomson Reuters Trust Principles.